wcarc-on/wcarc-site/events.md

 ## Upcoming WCARC Meetings/Speakers/Topics

-* Jan.
-21, 2019 – Use and Care of WCARC Test Equipment for loan to members – Doug Leach VE3XK
 * **Feb.
 11, 2019**\* – Microwave Amateur Radio on 10, 24 and 47 GHz – Ray Perrin VE3FN
 * Mar.
 18, 2019 – To Be Announced